GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Content scripts {: #content-scripts }

 Extensions use content scripts to inject code into host pages.
-They allow the extension to interact with and modify the pages in the browser.
+They allow the extension to interact with and modify pages in the browser.
 For example, they can insert a new element on the page, change the style of a website, modify the [DOM][mdn-dom] elements, etc.

-Content Scripts share the same origin as their host page and they have access to a limited number of [Chrome APIs][api-ref].
+Content Scripts share access to the same DOM tree as the host page but run in a separate JavaScript environment.
+They also have access to a limited number of [Chrome APIs][api-ref].
 See [Understanding content scripts][doc-content-scripts] for more details.

 ### Extension HTML pages {: #html-files }